adaptivecomputing/plugins-mws/openstack/README.md

-The OpenStack plugin allows elastic compute instances to be provisioned and de-provisioned using an OpenStack service provider.
-This enables Moab Workload Manager to provision elastic computing instances on an OpenStack cloud in order to add or remove nodes dynamically based on policies and workload.
-See the Moab Workload Manager documentation on Elastic Computing for more information on how to configure a solution.
+The OpenStack plugin allows Elastic Computing instances to be provisioned and de-provisioned using an OpenStack service provider.
+This enables Moab Workload Manager to "burst" to an OpenStack cloud in order to add or remove nodes dynamically based on policies and workload.
+See the Moab Workload Manager documentation on Elastic Computing for more information.

 > **Warning:** To use the OpenStack plugin, Moab Workload Manager (MWM) must be properly configured
 > as described in the **Elastic Computing** section of the MWM user guide.